-Linton Kwesi Johnson, the Jamaican-born British poet and reggae artist, memorialized black power and immigrant rights movements in the UK of the 1970s and 1980s on records such as Forces of Victory, Dread, Beat and Blood and Bass Culture.
+The Jamaican-born British poet and reggae artist, Linton Kwesi Johnson, memorialized black power and immigrant rights movements in the UK of the 1970s and 1980s on records such as Forces of Victory, Dread, Beat and Blood and Bass Culture.
 LKJ was deeply involved in those struggles not only as an artist but as an activist and intellectual.
 Entering politics through the youth section of the British Black Panther Party in Brixton, he went on to join the Race Today newspaper collective.
 There, along with Darcus Howe, who passed away last month, and other black British radicals he helped reflect, amplify, and organize black and Asian community resistance to police abuse, National Front skinhead attacks, and systemic racial exclusion in British society.
-In this interview, the originator of dub poetry talks the role of culture in politics; antiracist and class struggle in the UK; and the importance of a wide range of figures from Althea Jones-Lacointe and CLR James to Ken Booth and the Last Poets.
+In this interview, the originator of dub poetry talks the role of culture in politics; antiracist and class struggle in the UK as well as the importance of a wide range of figures from Althea Jones-Lacointe and C.L.R.
+James to Ken Booth and the Last Poets.

 Music clearly played a big role in the antiracist struggle here in the 1970s and early 1980s.
 Could you talk about how black British youth identified with Jamaican music and its relationship to their own struggles?